 Veliger samples are collected using a plankton net and conducting vertical and/or horizontal tows.
-Due to their small size dreissenid mussels will pass through mesh > $65\mu$ m therefore to effectively sample for dreissenid mussel veligers the plankton net must have a mesh of $64\mu$ m, and 30cm to 50cm diameter net mouth opening must be used (Figure 7).
+Due to their small size, invasive mussels will pass through mesh > $65\mu m$ .
+Therefore, to effectively sample for invasive mussel veligers the plankton net must have a mesh of $64\mu m$ , and the net mouth opening must be 30cm to 50cm in diameter (Figure 9).

-Figure 7.
+Figure 9.
 Plankton net used for collecting veliger samples and secchi disk used for measuring secchi depth.